-During a free quote, most contractors will readily estimate the number of gallons needed per room and the ideal paint product.
-Here’s what you should know when weighing whether to hire a pro or do it yourself.
+During a free quote, most contractors will readily estimate the number of gallons needed per room and the ideal paint product, helping reduce cost of paint by not over estimating and having leftover.
+If you are still wondering if you should do that job, here’s what you should know when weighing whether to hire a pro or do it yourself.

 - ACE SURFACE PREPARATION

-When surveying an area further, a painter will note cracks, nail holes, number of outlet covers and vents, and the state of door and window frame seals.
+When hiring a professional painter, they will survey an area further, and will note cracks, nail holes, number of outlet covers and vents, and the state of door and window frame seals.
 All of this factors into producing an accurate estimate for material and labor costIf you want polished, lasting results, proper surface repair and preparation is necessary before priming and applying the two finishing coats.
 Should you attempt to tackle walls in undesirable shape, do not skip sanding and priming.
 Even the best paint cannot cloak all imperfections.

 - OPTIMIZE SAVINGS